 (Show photographs)

 Narrator: Finally, people are paying attention to the warnings about climate change—they figure if calamity is inevitable, why not live it up in the meantime!
-Over the last six months, jet travel, fossil fuel consumption, and petrochemical manufacturing have dramatically increased.
+Over the last six months, jet travel, fossil fuel consumption, and petrochemical manufacturing have all risen dramatically.
 Even vinyl records are making a comeback!

-Meanwhile, Maine voters rejected a proposed transmission line to deliver hydroelectric power from Quebec to Massachusetts--And Cape Cod residents with ocean views are continuing their campaign to bar wind turbines from Nantucket Sound.
+Meanwhile, Maine voters rejected a proposed transmission line to deliver hydroelectric power from Quebec to Massachusetts--And Cape Cod residents with ocean views are campaigning furiously to bar wind turbines from Nantucket Sound.

 Scene 6